nickcharlton/grape-roar-oauth2-demo/README.md

 application to demonstrate building out a basic API.
 It expose two models, `User` and `Organisation`, with routes hosted at the root (i.e.: `/users`).

-### `oauth2` Branch
+### `oauth2`

-There's a branch here called `oauth2`, which implements authentication using Doorkeeper and a couple of other gems.
+There's a similar project to this which adds OAuth 2 support.
+It's based on the original codebase here, but was split to keep things clearer.
+It implements authentication using Doorkeeper and a couple of other gems.

 It also adds to the User model to (and a controller) to support basic email/password authentication in the browser.
 After that, the usual OAuth 2